danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

   - "Understanding ActiveRecord Dependent Options"
 ---

 When building a web application for a  relational data model, handling nested models in a single form submission is a common requirement.
 Rails provides a powerful solution with the ActiveRecord method `accepts_nested_attributes_for`.
-This feature enables us to create a form that captures both the main model and its associated model(s), streamlining the user experience.
+This feature supports creation of forms that capture the main model and its associated model(s), streamlining the user experience.
 However, this can sometimes lead to issues with validation.
 In this post, you'll learn how the `reject_if` option comes to the rescue, enabling creation of a flexible form that can handle optional associated models.

 You can also follow along with a [demo project](https://github.com/danielabar/nested_model_demo) on GitHub.